 - elevated inflammation (Steptoe et al., 2004), and

 - increased risk of heart disease, functional decline and early death (Patterson & Veenstra, 2010; Perissinotto, Stijacic Cenzer & Covinsky, 2012).

-Both loneliness and social isolation were associated with an increased risk of mortality, but reducing isolation was considered to be more critical in reducing the risk of premature death than loneliness was.
-Loneliness did not add to the risk of early death for people who were already socially isolated (Steptoe et al., 2013).
+Both loneliness and social isolation were associated with an increased risk of mortality.
+Still, reducing isolation was considered more critical in reducing the risk of premature death than loneliness.
+Furthermore, loneliness did not add to the risk of early death for already socially isolated people (Steptoe et al., 2013).

 Final Outcome and Recommendations

 THE VERDICT: SOCIAL ISOLATION IS MORE DANGEROUS THAN LONELINESS!

 This is one time where I really am surprised to be wrong, but I am glad to have a bias pointed out to me whenever it occurs.
 I personally have never felt socially isolated, but I have definitely felt lonely, so my own experience must have influenced my opinion to some degree.

 Social isolation is more hazardous to our long-term health than the subjective feeling of loneliness.
 However, both of these states are potentially damaging, and you should take steps if you are experiencing them regularly.